-If you are someone who has had your tonsils removed some time in the past, you may be wondering if you can still get strep throat.
+If you are someone who has had your tonsils removed at some point in the past, you may be wondering if you can still get strep throat.

 The answer is yes.
 Although one of the main symptoms of strep throat is swelling of the tonsils, you can still get it even without tonsils.
 Read on to understand strep throat and how it will affect you if you don’t have tonsils.